 According to researchers, occupational segregation due to gender and few other factors, play the major role in pay equity at workplace.

 During the last couple of decades, women have shown tremendous courage by opting jobs that were previously done exclusively by men.
 In spite of this commendable effort, there has been a little progress in the gender integration of work.

-Women are still considered to be worthy to get low pay and their effort and hard work are undermined in front of the male co-workers.
-Even sometimes along with pay inequity, they face discrimination in respect of recruitment, salary hike, position up gradation and many more.
+Women are still considered to be worthy to get low pay and their effort and hard work are undermined in front of male co-workers.
+Even sometimes along with pay inequity, they face discrimination in respect of recruitment, salary hike, position up-gradation and many more.

 3. Lesser women in the workforce:

 This is a persistent work problem in a number of developed nations of the world and also has become a matter of concern for the analysts.

 Studies have shown that in most of the multi-national companies the ratio between men and female employees are uneven.

 Women are highly discriminated and men always get an upper-edge compared to women during recruitment.

 In spite of having all the required qualification, talent and expertise, women find it difficult to get selected for a position as several concepts like women are emotional, they are physically and mentally weak, can’t give sufficient time, maternity issues and several other things come in the way.

 4. Chilly workplace environment and lack of family support: